bladechapman/Teaching/HangMan/lesson-3/README.md

     - Introduce the concept of recursion
     - Begin using recursion to create async loops
     - functions are first class objects in javascript
- * I/O
+ * Algorithmic Complexity
-    - Introduce how computers handle reading files
-    - Introduce how computers take input and show output
+    - Big-O notation
+    - Time and space complexity
+    - How to determine time and space complexity